pcd15/Stock-Market-Analysis/README.md

 # Stock-market Analysis

 ### To view the website:
-1. Clone the repo link using SSH and open by creating a new project in RStudio.
+1. Clone the repository using the SSH link.
+2. Open in RStudio by creating a new project and pasting the copied link.
-2. Navigate to the docs folder, click on index.html, and select "View in Web Browser."
+3. Navigate to the docs folder, click on index.html, and select "View in Web Browser."
+4.